 Then, there’s the time change.
 As we “fall back” and daylight saving time ends, we can have trouble adapting, and that can affect how well we sleep.
 If you don’t get a good night’s sleep, your hormones react, including those hormones that affect how hungry or how full you feel.
 Usually, if you’re sleepy, your hunger hormone ramps up and, again, you crave more food.

 In a 2013 study by University of California Berkeley researchers, participants who experienced a sleepless night were found to crave unhealthy snack and junk foods the next day.
 “High-calorie foods also became significantly more desirable when participants were sleep-deprived,” said lead author Matthew Walker.

 Then, there are our ancestors.
 Some researchers believe that we still crave carbohydrates and extra calories in the winter because centuries ago, humans — like other animals — stored up on food in the fall and early winter months to keep themselves warm and to increase their odds of survival.

 Of course, we have central heating now, but we still feel the cold, which is why warm, starchy carbohydrates that burn off quickly in the body and give us a feeling of heat, are so tempting.
 Salad just doesn’t do it.

-So, as you can see, there are many reasons why those cravings may hit you this time of year.
+So, as you can see, there are many reasons why those cravings, including holiday weight gain, may hit you this time of year.
 Unfortunately, it’s not wise to give in — at least not most of the time.
 Here’s why.

 Winter Weight Gain Is a Serious Risk